 IT University of Copenhagen; Copenhagen, Denmark

 |Professorship in Cancer Genomics|

 Ecole Polytechnique Fédérale de Lausanne; Lausanne, Switzerland

 |George J. Klir Endowed Professor, Systems Science|

 Binghampton University; Binghampton, NY

 |Full-time, non-tenured academic positions|

-University College London; London, England
+University College London, Department of Security and Crime Science; London, England

 |Full-time positions outside academia|